End of Rotation Exam Scale Score FAQs

 What are some practices for converting scale scores into letter grades?

-As PAEA transitions the End of Rotation exams to scale scores, many programs have questions about how to convert scale scores to grades.
 As has always been the case, it is important to reiterate that PAEA does not set standards for End of Rotation exams, nor do we advise programs on setting their own performance bars or passing score requirements.
 Additionally, the national mean score of any PAEA End of Rotation exam does not suggest a pass bar.
 These need to be established at the program level.

 In making this change, our goal is to help programs understand how to use scale scores to make informed decisions about student performance.
 The following are a few general considerations and some methodological guidance to help programs determine how to convert a scale score into a letter grade.

-Similar to when the PAEA End of Rotation exams were first introduced and programs had to determine performance bars or passing scores, the scale score enhancement requires that program faculty determine how to translate scale scores into grades.
+Scale scores require that program faculty determine how to translate scale scores into grades.
 Depending on the program, this may be pass/fail or letter grades.
 PAEA End of Rotation raw scores range from 0 to 100, making it appear relatively easy to transfer raw scores into percentages and thus letter grades.
 But even when 0 to 100 raw scores were reported, a raw score of 80 did not translate to “80%” for every program.
 PA programs have used a number of different techniques including z-scores, cohort-level means and standard deviations, as well as program trends over time, to determine performance bars and passing score requirements that fit their program’s grading scale.

 A unified scale eliminates differences between forms.
 PAEA transitioned to scale scores to remove small differences in difficulty between exam forms.
 We do not recommend using the conversion tool to revert the scale score back to a raw score for purposes of assigning a grade.
 Not only is this a cumbersome extra step, but it also reintroduces differences in difficulty between forms that scale scores eliminate.